 This is also where you can start using your fill in pieces, sand and shim stones.
 (The sand is good for stabilizing).
 Try to have a good variety of different thickness pieces on hand.
 If you have a stone that doesn’t sit level, add a shim piece of the appropriate thickness to make up the difference.

-Use your level on every stone that you place in the wall.
+Use your level frequently to stay on course Use your level on every stone that you place in the wall.
 The advantage of this is being able to quickly recognize when a section of your wall is losing it's "levelness".
 (Is that a word?
 Hmmm must be because it wasn't spell checked.)
 This will allow you to make adjustments accordingly before you get too far off track.
+If you are using landscaping fabric behind your wall, when you add back fill behind each layer of stones, add some dirt in behind the landscape fabric.
+The fabric is going to curl up and around the back fill, and be tucked in between the last layer of stone and the capstone.
+If you are using any drain tile or perforated piping behind your wall, it should be no higher than the top of the first course of stones. |

 If you use perforated drain tile with no fabric to keep the soil and gravel separate, wrap a landscaping sock around the tile to keep it free from debris.